Traveling Morocco: The Best 15 Things to Do to Experience Local Culture

 Take a Tour at the Leather Tanneries in Fez

-Fez is Morocco’s third largest city and home to the famous tanneries.
+Fez is Morocco’s third-largest city and home to the famous tanneries.
 Just ignore the foul odor if you want to witness how leather is made.
 The large space holds equally large stone vessels with dyes and other liquids they use to cure animal hides and bring color to otherwise bland forms.
-The medieval way of turning hides into leather result to products like coats, bags, and shoes.
+The medieval way of turning hides into leather results in products like coats, bags, and shoes.
 It’s best to hire a car in Morocco for you to explore more places at your own pace.